pouya-codes/singularity_auto_annotate/README.md

   --num_gpus NUM_GPUS   The number of GPUs to use.
 Default uses a GPU with the most free memory.
                          (default: 1)

-  --subtype_filter SUBTYPE_FILTER [SUBTYPE_FILTER ...]
-                        Only apply auto_annotation on one subtype.
-It should be in a format of'subtype'=num, when num is the part of the slides of this subtype that we apply.
-                         (default: {})

   --slide_idx SLIDE_IDX
                         Select a specif slide from all the slides in that directory (usefull for running multiple jobs).